daguttt/beesoftlabs-typescript3-leccion1-task2/README.md

-# Typescript III - Leccion I - Task 1
+# Typescript III - Leccion I - Task 1 y Task 2

-Typescript exercise: classes hierarchy using `abstract`.
-This is about Spiderman as a movie
+1st Exercise: classes hierarchy using `abstract`.
+This is about Spiderman as a movie 2nd Exercise: Implement two methods using generics.